Train Network in New Zealand

 - National Park

 - Palmerston North

 Trains operate from Auckland to Wellington on Mondays, Thursdays and Saturdays.
 From Wellington to Auckland on Tuesdays, Fridays and Sunday.
 Prices start from NZ$99 – book your railway journey on the Northern Explorer here.

 The Coastal Pacific train runs from Picton, where the ferries get in from the North Island and close to the Marlborough Sounds.
 It passes through the wine-growing fields to stop at Blenheim, then down the coast filled with wildlife to Kaikoura.
 The final destination is Christchurch, a regrowing city.
 Unfortunately, this train service only runs through the peak season from September – May.

 Prices start from NZ$79 – Book your Coastal Pacific trip here.

 The TranzAlpine (Christchurch – Greymouth)

-One of the most scenic train journeys in the world, the TranzAlpine train goes though the magnificent Arthur’s Pass.
-See the river gorges and and vast valleys of the Southern Alps.
+One of the most scenic train journeys in the world, the TranzAlpine train goes through the magnificent Arthur’s Pass.
+See the river gorges and vast valleys of the Southern Alps.
 Going towards the coastal town of Greymouth, the TranzAlpine captures views of lush rain forests.

 Stops along the way are: